bl4ck5un/tc-website/content/getstarted.md

 For example, a query could include a password used to log into a server or secret trading data.
 TC's operation in an SGX enclave ensures that the password or trading data is concealed from the TC operator (and everyone else).

-# Step-by-step: Developing Your First TC-aware Contract
+# Step-by-Step: Developing Your First TC-Aware Contract

-## Understand the interface: Town Crier
+## The TC interface

 To use TC, you'll need two functions exposed by the `TownCrier` contract.